From Chinatown to Kampong Glam, check out our list of the most beautiful mosques in Singapore.

 Sultan Mosque, 3 Muscat Street, Singapore 198833

-Completed and opened in 1990, Masjid Darul Ghufran is currently the largest mosque in Singapore with a towering minaret (affectionately referred to as menara biru by the Muslim residents in Tampines).
-Follow their social media pages for the latest updates on events happening at the mosque, and tune into their YouTube page for live streams of prayers.
+Completed and opened in 1990, Masjid Darul Ghufran is currently the largest mosque in Singapore with a towering minaret (affectionately referred to as “menara biru” by Muslim residents in Tampines).
+Follow its social media pages for the latest updates on events happening at the mosque, and tune in to its YouTube page for live streams of prayers.

 Masjid Darul Ghufran, 503 Tampines Avenue 5, Singapore 529651

-With its Islamic and European architectural features, Hajjah Fatimah Mosque is definitely a must-see when in Singapore.
-Designed by colonial architect John Turnbull Thomson and established in 1846, the mosque’s architecture features a unique blend of cross-cultural influences –traditional Malay-Muslim woodcarvings in its interior, Chinese glazed porcelain tiles, and a minaret that looks like a church spire!
-Trivia: Hajjah Fatimah mosque was named after a generous donor to the building.
+With its Islamic and European architectural features, Hajjah Fatimah Mosque is a must-see when in Singapore.
+Designed by colonial architect John Turnbull Thomson and established in 1846, the mosque’s architecture features a unique blend of cross-cultural influences.
+There are traditional Malay-Muslim woodcarvings in its interior, Chinese glazed porcelain tiles, and a minaret that looks like a church spire!
+Trivia: Hajjah Fatimah Mosque was named after a generous donor to the building.

 Hajjah Fatimah Mosque, 4001 Beach Road, Singapore 199584

 Built in 1826, Jamae Mosque was one of the earliest mosques in Singapore.
-And what’s even more intriguing is the mosque’s location in a predominantly Chinese vicinity.
-The area was also commonly frequented by the Tamil Muslim community in Singapore.
-Jamae Mosque also has an eclectic architectural design – the entrance of the mosque has a distinctively South Indian facade, while its interior adopts a neo-classical style by George Drumgoole Coleman.
+What’s even more intriguing is its location in a predominantly Chinese vicinity.
+The area was commonly frequented by the Tamil Muslim community in Singapore.
+Jamae Mosque also has an eclectic architectural design.
+The entrance has a distinctively South Indian facade, while its interior adopts a neo-classical style by George Drumgoole Coleman.

 Jamae Mosque (Masjid Chulia), 218, South Bridge Road, Singapore 058767

-Al-Abrar is a tiny mosque located on Telok Ayer Street, and while it was originally built as a thatched hut in 1827, today, Al-Abrar Mosque is a gazetted national monument tucked between shophouses.
-This building also has elements of South Indian architecture, putting a little spin on a local building.
+Al-Abrar is a tiny mosque located on Telok Ayer Street.
+While it was originally built as a thatched hut in 1827, today the mosque is a gazetted national monument tucked between shophouses.
+It also has elements of South Indian architecture, putting a little spin on a local building.

 Al-Abrar Mosque, 192 Telok Ayer Street, Singapore 068635

 Built in 1999, Al-Istighfar is an iconic mosque in Singapore due to its modern Islamic architecture, opting for a clean, minimalist structure.
-And yet another striking feature of Al-Istighfar Mosque is of course its eye-catching, incredible blue dome.
+Another striking feature of the mosque is, of course, its eye-catching, incredible blue dome.

 Al-Istighfar Mosque, No. 2 Pasir Ris Walk, Singapore 518239

-The winner of The Chicago Athenaeum International Architecture Award, the Assyafaah Mosque breaks tradition with its futuristic design and new-age architectural elements.
-On its exterior are aluminium facade panels for solar shading to keep the mosque and its worshippers cool.
-Adorned with eye-catching Arabesque screens, the panels allow for plenty of air ventilation and delicate shadowplay.
-As a result, this gives the mosque an industrial feel that blends in with the neighbourhood’s surroundings.
+Winner of The Chicago Athenaeum International Architecture Award, Assyafaah Mosque breaks tradition with its futuristic design and new-age architectural elements.
+On its exterior are aluminium facade panels for solar shading that keep the mosque and its worshippers cool.
+Adorned with eye-catching Arabesque screens, the panels allow plenty of air ventilation and delicate shadowplay.
+As a result, this gives it an industrial feel that blends in with the neighbourhood’s surroundings.

 Assyafaah Mosque, 1 Admiralty Lane, Singapore 757620

 Nestled within Bishan is An-Nahdhah Mosque.
-It’s regarded as a new generation mosque thanks to its modern architectural structure.
-The mosque also houses the MUIS’s Harmony Centre, a welcoming platform where non-Muslims can learn more about the Muslim Community and Islam practices.
+It’s regarded as a new-generation mosque thanks to its modern architectural structure.
+The place also houses the MUIS’s Harmony Centre, a welcoming platform where non-Muslims can learn more about the Muslim Community and Islam practices.

 An-Nahdhah Mosque, 9A Bishan Street 14, Singapore 579786

-And there you have it, the most breathtaking mosques in Singapore.
+And there you have it, the most stunning mosques in Singapore.